-(1) The amounts reflect the aggregate grant date fair value of RSU and PSU grants pursuant to the Company's equity plans during the fiscal years ended December 31, 2023, 2022 and 2021, respectively, computed in accordance with the provisions of Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718.
+(1) The amounts reflect the aggregate grant date fair value of RSU and PSU grants pursuant to the Company's equity plans during the fiscal years ended December 31, 2024, 2023 and 2022, respectively, computed in accordance with the provisions of Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718.
 Stock awards were valued using the closing market price of the Common Shares on the grant date.
+See Note 1(m) "Summary of Significant Accounting Policies-Stock-Based Compensation" of our Consolidated Financial Statements included in our 2024 Annual Report on Form 10-K for discussion of assumptions used for computing the fair value of awards granted.
 A portion of the awards listed above are subject to performance conditions, with the grant date fair value calculated for purposes of the Stock Awards column assuming a target level of achievement, which was determined to be the probable outcome.
-For PSUs, assuming the performance conditions will be achieved at a maximum level of 250% of target for grants in 2023, the grant date fair value of PSU awards for each of our Named Executive Officers would be as follows:
+For PSUs, assuming the performance conditions will be achieved at a maximum level of 250% of target for grants in 2024, the grant date fair value of PSU awards for each of our Named Executive Officers would be as follows:

-Mr. Benck \$ 5,000,000
+Mr. Benck \$ 5,250,000

+Mr. Schumaker \$ 1,750,000

+Mr. Kamal \$

-Mr. Lakkaraju \$ 1,687,500
+Mr. Moezidis \$ 1,625,000

-Mr. Moezidis \$ 1,250,000
+Mr. Valkanoff \$ 1,250,000

-Mr. Beaver \$ 1,062,500
+Mr. Beaver \$ 1,125,000

-Ms. Turner \$ 656,250